ianlenehan/ianlenehan/README.md

 I live in London 🇬🇧 these days but I work for an Australian 🇦🇺 team, so I guess you could say my job is as remote as it comes. 😃

-I've worked mostly Frontend since I fell in love with coding at <a href="https://generalassemb.ly/" target="_blank">General Assembly</a>, but I have played with some backend technologies over the years, including Ruby on Rails, some Node, and dabbled in AWS and Google Cloud.
+I've worked mostly Frontend since I fell in love with coding at <a href="https://generalassemb.ly/" target="_blank">General Assembly</a>, but I have played with some backend technologies over the years, including Ruby on Rails, Node, and dabbled in AWS and Google Cloud.

 Here's some of the stuff I'm working on in my own time: